 We love the vintage vibe of this great back-to-school, dual carry tote.
 Thicker fabric + topstitching detail work together to provide a perfect blend of softness and stability, and to show off the power and precision of Janome machines.

-Detailed fussy cutting and precise stitching create an apron that is truly one of a kind, taking full advantage of the amazing Curiouser and Curiouser collection by Tula Pink for FreeSpirit Fabrics, based on Alice and all her Adventures.
+Detailed fussy cutting and precise stitching create an apron that is truly one of a kind.
+We originally used the amazing Curiouser and Curiouser collection by Tula Pink.
+Follow our path or choose your own favorite combo.

 This cool carryall can be worn as a backpack, crossbody, or carried by hand.
 Study canvas is combined with bright sport nylon plus extra accents in a faux leather base, webbing, and mesh.
 Don’t worry; those zippers are easy.